 You can read every trick in the book on how to create a balance between your work and family life, but the truth is that some days, balance just won’t be possible.

-There are going to be times where you have to finish up work while your kids watch a TV show or stay up late to meet a deadline.
+There are going to be times when you have to finish up work while your kids watch a TV show or stay up late to meet a deadline.
 There will also be times when, because you’re a freelancer, you’ll get to be the parent chaperone on your child’s class field trip or get to tag along to your spouse’s work trip.

 So, just remember that when balance seems challenging or even impossible, give yourself some grace.
 There will always be a day when the balance works in your favor too.